reduxkotlin/redux-kotlin/docs/Glossary.md

 In Redux, the accumulated value is the state object, and the values being accumulated are actions.
 Reducers calculate a new state given the previous state and an action.
 They must be _pure functions_ —functions that return the exact same output for given inputs.
 They should also be free of side-effects.
-This is what enables exciting features like hot reloading and time travel.
+This is what enables exciting features like [hot reloading and time travel](https://github.com/reduxjs/redux-devtools).
+These are possible with ReduxKotlin, but not yet documented and may required additional dev work.

 Reducers are the most important concept in Redux.

+> ### Note about threading
+> Reducers should always be ran on the same thread.
+This is to avoid any
+> race conditions with actions being processed.
+Which thread is used is up
+> to you and your team.
+Main thread has traditionally been used without any problems,
+> however there may be some situations where doing reducing fuctions on a background thread
+> would benefit performance.

 _Do not put API calls into reducers._